Negotiating salary can feel awkward, but it’s a big factor in your long-term earnings.

 “Thank you so much for the offer, I was really hoping for a number closer to X based on my understanding of the role.
 What can we do to close the gap?”

-Job seekers should also prepare not just for the negotiation itself but also think about their backup plan, known as the Best Alternative To a Negotiated Agreement (BATNA), before discussing salary.
+You should also prepare not just for the negotiation itself but also think about your backup plan, known as the Best Alternative To a Negotiated Agreement (BATNA), before discussing salary.

 This strategy involves knowing what options you have if negotiations don’t go as planned.